Anti-Poverty Groups Set to Work with Democrats

 RACHEL JONES: For Joel Berg, the midterm elections were like a double shot of espresso.

-Mr. JOEL BERG (New York Coalition Against Hunger): We really think the times when we had to go every year and say don't cut our program have been replaced with how can we a little more balanced priorities in this country.
+JOEL BERG: We really think the times when we had to go every year and say don't cut our program have been replaced with how can we a little more balanced priorities in this country.

 JONES: Berg heads the New York Coalition Against Hunger.
 He's pushing his fellow advocates to shoot for the moon, with bold proposals for Capitol Hill.
 Like the one where the government scraps all of its food programs.

 BERG: Because instead of having one, two, three, four, five different federal nutrition assistance programs, each of which have a different bureaucracy, each of which require families to have a different application process, we'd have one.

 JONES: One really big one, granted.
 Berg thinks that would cut red tape for families, food pantries and soup kitchens.
 That's not likely to happen, but Berg insists it's not just pie in the sky thinking.
 After all, Democrats owned the issue of poverty in America for decades, at least into the mid-'90s when Republicans muscled in on welfare reform.
 Advocates say they felt invisible in recent years.
 But they're hoping that in the 110th Congress, issues like housing vouchers, pre-school education and healthcare will get a much higher profile.

 LINDA COUCH: The past four years have been a completely defensive mode for us.

 JONES: Couch says the housing voucher program for the poor has been cut to its lowest level in 30 years.
 And that's not all.

 COUCH: We've lost public housing stock; public housing cleanliness is at all-time low this year.